alphastrata/rustwari/README.md

 1. `cd <wherever you cloned _this_ repo>`
 2. `cargo build --release`
 3. `./target/release/rustwari`
+_* if you're getting a lot of crashes due to 'too many open files...' try `ulimit -n SOMEHIGHNUMBER`_
 <p align="right">(<a href="#top">back to top</a>)</p>

 ## Acknowledgments